LaurentOngaro/UEVaultManager/README.md

 ````
 usage: UEVaultManager [-h] [-H] [-v] [-y] [-V] [-J] [-A <seconds>] <command> ...

+exemple:

+  UEVaultManager list --csv -c "plugin" --output "D:\testing\list.csv"

+  Will list all the assets of the marketplace that have "plugin" it their category field (on the marketplace) and save the result using a csv format
+  into the ""D:\testing\list.csv" file

 optional arguments:
   -h, --help            show this help message and exit